 Thanks to Sophie for suggesting our Baby Name of the Day.

-The Romans used Florentius and Florentia, with saints aplenty answering to the names and related forms.
-Florian comes from the same roots, but outside of Harry Potter, it’s fairly obscure today.
-(Florean Fortescue owned the Diagon Alley ice cream parlor.)
+Back in the ancient world, Florentia was the feminine form of the Roman name Florentius, with saints aplenty answering to the names and related forms.
+Florian comes from the same roots, but outside of Harry Potter, where Florean Fortescue owned the Diagon Alley ice cream parlor, it’s fairly obscure today.
+Florencia is another feminine form.

-There’s the masculine Florent, too, as well as Flora, Florabel, and lots of other sometimes-heard Flor- names.
+There’s the masculine Florent, Florens, and Florenz, too, as well as Flora, Florabel, and lots of other sometimes-heard Flor- names.
 But the -ence ending feels especially well-established.

-Plenty of us hear this name and dream of Italy.
+Plenty of us hear the name and immediately think of Italy.

 None other than Julius Caesar founded the famous city all the way back in 59 BC.